Emory & Henry University: Traditions

-Traditions at Emory and Henry University include:
+Traditions at Emory & Henry University include:

 Service Plunge – the college's annual "Service Plunge" is a tradition and a requirement of all incoming freshmen in which they perform community service for a day during the first month of school (usually a Saturday).

 Running of the Bulls – The Running of the Bulls is a bi-annual event in which girls who are pledging a sorority are sent running out of the front door of Wiley-Jackson (MaWa) and are told to run towards the sorority which they intend to pledge.
 The event, although short, is often attended by much of the student population due to its humorous nature.

 The Rock – Every athletic team that plays their games at Fred Selfe Stadium touches a giant rock taken from the late Fred Selfe's hometown.
 Coach Selfe was a long-time assistant coach for the Emory and Henry football team who died of cancer and whose saying "Trust in your teammates, trust in yourself" is painted in the football locker room.
 Touching the Rock is seen as not only a unifying gesture, but it is supposed to also be a "recognition of all those who wore the blue and gold before you."

-The Duck Pond – Emory and Henry is known for having ducks year round at its duck pond.
+The Duck Pond – Emory and Henry is known for having ducks year-round at its duck pond.
 This is because the pond is naturally heated due to a spring (which can be seen in the corner closest to Wiley Hall in the foundations of the old well house).

 Rankings and recognition

-In the 2024 edition of Best Colleges, Emory & Henry University has achieved a ranking of #21 among Regional Universities in the South.
+In the 2024 edition of U.S. News & World Reports Best Colleges, Emory & Henry University was ranked #21 among Regional Universities in the South.

-Notably, Emory & Henry University received the Corporation for National and Community Service Presidential Award from President Obama in March 2010.
-This distinction marked a historic milestone as Emory & Henry became the first higher education institution in Virginia to receive this award for their contributions to national and community service.
+Emory & Henry University received the Corporation for National and Community Service Presidential Award from President Obama in March 2010.
+This distinction marked a historic milestone, as Emory & Henry became the first higher education institution in Virginia to receive this award for their contributions to national and community service.